gauravacad/VSDBabySoC/README.md

 ### 2.1.
 Implementation of 10Bit Potentiometric DAC
 - There are two commonly used `DAC conversions` (1) `Weighed resistors method` and (2) `R-2R ladder network method`.
-- The Principle here is to divide the iput voltage into N different output voltage values in the range of VREFH and VREFL for a N-Bit DAC.
+- The Principle here is to divide the iput voltage into N different output voltage values in the range of Reference voltage (VREFH, VREFL) for a N-Bit DAC.
 - The design avsdac_3v3 DAC here achieve this by a simple resistors in series.
 - The Chip Layout for the avsdac_3v3.
 It has 10 Bit dataline. with dimension 195.58 um x 117.45 um.
 - avsdac_3v3 operating Modes with Fclk = 1 MHz.